 When is the Best Time to Visit Australia?

-The peak season for travel in Australia is summer, which spans from December to February.
-This is when many Australians enjoy their own holidays over the Christmas and New Year break.
-Domestic flights in Australia can be more expensive during summer, so it’s worth keeping an eye on early-bird deals and specials, or booking your travel in advance.
+The peak season for travel in Australia is during summer — from December to February.
+During the summer months in Australia, many Australians celebrate the Christmas and New Year break by going on their own holidays.
+Since this is the peak period, domestic flights in Australia can be more expensive during summer — so it’s worth keeping an eye on early-bird deals and specials, or booking your travel well in advance.

-Given its size, the climate and seasons in Australia vary greatly, meaning that the best time to book flights in Australia will be determined by which places and attractions you want to see.
+The best time to book flights in Australia will be determined by which places and attractions you want to see.
 As a rule of thumb, the further north you travel, the warmer the weather.
 If you’re seeking more consistent temperatures, the weather during spring (September to November) and autumn (March to May) is typically quite pleasant.
+In the same day, it may be hot and humid if you travel to Cairns, sunny and warm if you fly into Sydney, or rainy and cold if you fly to Hobart.

 There are parts of Australia that are categorised as having a tropical climate, meaning that the year is divided into ‘wet’ and ‘dry’ seasons.
 This includes Tropical North Queensland and areas of both the Northern Territory and Western Australia.
 The wet season in these parts of the country lasts from November to April and sees intense humidity and high rainfall.
 Time your visit to any tropical part of Australia for the dry season.